twaananen/oldTimer/README.md

-# oldTimer
+# oldtimer
-oldTimer is an OCI image building on top of Bazzite/ublue-os images.
+oldtimer is an OCI image building on top of Bazzite/ublue-os images.